Billy-Dickson/Billy-Dickson.github.io/_tabs/Bits-&-Bobs.md

 ## Home Network

+### Prerequitites

+A running hypervisor such as [Proxmox](https://thebloody.cloud/posts/Cheap-Home-Proxmox-Server/) with a running docker container, or a bare metal install of docker on a [machine running linux](https://thebloody.cloud/posts/Debian-Host-On-Proxmox/).

 ### IT Tools Docker Config

 This Docker Compose configuration defines a service named `it-tools` that uses the image `sharevb/it-tools`.
 Below is a breakdown of the configuration: